 10 Historical Figures Who Used Marijuana

-The legalization of marijuana in certain parts of the globe is significant, but cannabis has been around for a long, long time and was quite popular among some of history’s greatest and most celebrated figures.
+The legalization of marijuana in certain parts of the globe is significant, but cannabis has been a around for a long, long time and was quite popular among some of history’s greatest and most celebrated figures.
 After reading this, you’ll understand just how much of an impact cannabis has had on our world.

 #1: George Washington